KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `code_of_conduct`: Link to the code of conduct file of the project
 - `code_repository`: Link to the source code (typically the repository where the readme can be found)
 - `contact`: Contact person responsible for maintaining a software component.
+- `continuousIntegration`: Link to continuous integration service, supported on GitHub as well as GitLab..
 - `date_created`: Date when the software component was created.
 - `date_updated`: Date when the software component was last updated (note that this will always be older than the date of the extraction).
 - `description`: A description of what the software component does.